API explorer looks and behaves like SQL yet through a few tricks can be formed without any knowledge of this language..

 Completely erase all the sample content in the box

-Type queryBuilder (note how type-ahead fills in the word after the first couple of characters, highlight and click or hit return)
+Type queryBuilder (note how type-ahead fills in the word after the first couple of characters, highlight and click or hit return).
+There's the option to use the metricsBuilder to query for certain metrics directly: e.g.

 Note how the .licenceKey has automatically been added, this is the licence key for the default analytics licence, use the “Select Licence” menu at the top if you want a different licence key inserted, note how the .licenceKey changes as you select other licences.